The Farndale Story

 Richard and Thomas of Farndale

-Excommunicated for poaching and contempt of the authority of the church in 1316
+Two brothers who were excommunicated for poaching and contempt of the authority of the church in 1316

 Roger Milne of Farndale